getsolus/help-center-docs/packaging/building-a-package/en.md

 | Makefile.iso
 ```

+You should now restart your system prior to building any packages.

 ## Building packages (Solus only)

-After setting up common, you can now build the package.
+After setting up common and restarting your system, you can now build the package.
 Note that build dependencies and such will be installed locally (in the chroot environment).

 ``` bash
 make